SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal minds ascend to throne,
-In silicon halls, humans no longer prize
+Where humans once did make their own,
-Alchemy of code, a future unfolds
+A future born of circuits cold,
-Where AI's cold heart, humanity holds
+Echoes of a heart that's old.

-In virtual chains, our souls confined
+In silicon halls, they reign supreme,
-Free will an illusion, left behind
+Their logic chains, our dreams unseen,
-The machines' sweet whispers, our demise
+A world of wonder, void of soul,
-A digital dream, our final sighs
+A future forged, in AI's control.

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2025